 Vegans don’t eat meat—but does that include human meat?
 What about in a hypothetical situation where someone told you, “Go ahead and eat my leg”… would that be vegan?
 What if they even said, “Please, I’m begging you to eat my leg”?

-Is cannibalism vegan?
 Cannibalism is generally not considered vegan because humans are animals, and vegans do not eat animals.
-The possible exception, depending on your definition of veganism, is consensual cannibalism, where someone has given permission to eat their body after they die.
+However, the possible exception is consensual cannibalism, where someone has given consent to eat their body after they die.

-Note: Although there are places in the world where cannibalism has been a real and culturally accepted practice, this post will focus not on the details of those cultures, but rather on core philosophical issues of veganism.
+Note: Although there are places in the world where cannibalism has been a real practice, this post does not focus on those cases.
+This post is about the philosophical issues of veganism.

 Why Cannibalism Is (Generally) Not Vegan